-We love sipping these sparkling wine cocktails and you will too.
+We love sipping these easy sparkling wine cocktails and you will too.
 Not only are they ideal for celebrating the beginning, middle or end of an evening, but they also have bubbles.
-Most important – they all taste great.
+Most important – they’re easy to craft and they all taste great.

 Sparkling cocktails have become a sunset phenomenon all over Europe in recent years.
 Go to any place, praça, piazza, platz or square around 6 in the evening and you’ll observe mobs of people gathered under umbrellas with bright orange Aperol Spritzes gripped in their hands.
 In the distant future, people may look at old photos in befuddlement wondering: “What’s with all the orange drinks?”